SAURABHjoshihere/Build-Linux/README.md

       for fat32 support at the time.

-  * ``make localyesconfig``is the same as above but everything gets compiled in the kernel instead as a kernel module.
+  * ``make localyesconfig``is the same as above but everything gets compiled in the kernel instead as a kernel module. jukeriya model

   * ``make allmodconfig`` generates a new config where all options are enabled and as much as possible as module.